 - To use bindings to specify the properties, select the Expression binding check box and enter the binding in the Expression binding field.
 For more information about property binding, see Setting Bindings.

 - In the Animation tab, Animation ID field, enter a name for the animation.

-- Select the Running check box to use the settings in this tab when previewing the application.
-Deselect the check box to use the default run settings.
+- Select the Running check box to use the settings in this tab when previewing the UI.
+Deselect the check box to use the default settings.